sampsyo/cs6120/content/blog/2019-10-23-ive/index.md

  2) Replace the one assignment to `x` in the loop with `x = f`
  3) Immediately following the update to `i`, insert the update `f = f + a`

-Again our implementation is somewhat naive and inserts a number of `id` and other instructions which can be eliminated by copy propagation.
+Our implementation is somewhat naive and inserts a number of `id` and other instructions which can be eliminated by copy propagation.
 Step (3) from the above algorithm is simplified since we ensure that basic induction variables are updated only once in the loop.
 If we were to